 A narrated trolley tour that departs from Depot Square will take you on a 90-minute ride through historic downtown, passing by the State Museum and botanic gardens, all the way north to Frontier Park and the Cheyenne Frontier Days Old West Museum.
 The Cheyenne Botanic Gardens feature award-winning, curated displays of plants, shrubs and trees from around the world in the new Grand Conservatory.

 Switch gears and head further west for outdoor activities at Vedauwoo Recreation Area and Curt Gowdy State Park.

 “Outdoor enthusiasts come up here and they’re amazed,” says Darren Rudloff, president and CEO of the visitors bureau.
 “They love it simply because you’re not fighting with so many other climbers and mountain bikers every single weekend.”

 For a truly unique experience, spend the day hand-feeding a buffalo herd at Terry Bison Ranch.
-Then head back into downtown for dinner at the Wyoming Rib & Chop House.
+In the evening head downtown for dinner at the Wyoming Rib & Chop House.

 “The [Wyoming Rib & Chop House] is in a historic building with a good menu of steaks, burgers and fish,” Rudloff says.
 “It feels like Wyoming.”

 Feel like a cowboy or cowgirl at these three unique Cheyenne favorites.

 1. Terry Bison Ranch